top of page

 So How do I Choose?

 Consider Your Options: Researching local facilities and discuss your preferences with your midwife are crucial steps in making an informed decision.
-Take advantage of an antenatal courses and virtual tours to familiarise yourself with your chosen location.
+Take advantage of an antenatal course and virtual tours to familiarise yourself with your chosen location.
 It's also helpful to consider factors such as the distance you'll need to travel to reach the birthing facility and the availability of specialist medical care if needed.

 Questions to Ask: From pain relief options to postnatal care services, make sure to inquire about everything that matters to you.
 Knowing what to expect can help you feel more confident and prepared as your due date approaches.
 Additionally, don't hesitate to seek advice and guidance from other parents who have experienced childbirth in different settings.
 I have some birth stories on my website